karlkfi/kpt-config-sync/docs/git_overview.md

 is destructive since it **deletes that namespace and creates a new namespace in Kubernetes**.

-Renaming a Abstract Namespace directory has no externally visible effect.
+Renaming an Abstract Namespace directory has no externally visible effect.

 ### Move

-Moving a Namespace or Abstract Namespace directory can lead to policy changes in namespaces, but does not delete a namespace or workload resources.
+Moving a Namespace or an Abstract Namespace directory can lead to policy changes in namespaces, but does not delete a namespace or workload resources.

 [1]: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/